braze-inc/braze-docs/_docs/_help/help_articles/push/reducing_payload_size.md

 These push services will refuse any notification that exceeds this limit.

 Braze reserves a portion of the push payload for integration and analytics purposes.
-Given that, our recommended payload size is **3,807 bytes**.
-If your push exceeds this size, part of your message may be cut off, or the push may not be sent at all.
+Given that, our maximum payload size is **3,807 bytes**.
+If your push exceeds this size, the message may not be sent.
+As a best practice, keep your payload to a few hundred bytes.

 The following elements in your push make up your push payload:

 - Copy, such as the title and message body
 - Final render of any Liquid personalization
-- Images
+- URLs for images (but not the size of the image itself)
 - URLs for click targets
 - Button names
 - Key-value pairs